🔶General Condition Judgment

 -

-Flow Control: Determine the algorithm flow to different branches based on the size, quantity, or specific attribute value of the previous step’s calculation result.
-For example, if the number of detected targets is greater than 0, perform grasping; otherwise, retake a picture.
+Process control: Based on the size, quantity, or specific property values of previous calculation results, determine different branches for algorithm workflow direction.
+For example, if the number of detected targets is greater than 0, execute grasping; otherwise, retake photos.

 -

-Status Check: Determine if an input value is equal to the expected value.
+Status checking: Determine whether an input value equals the expected value.

 -

-Loop Control: Serve as a judgment condition in a loop structure.
+Loop control: Serve as judgment conditions in loop structures.

 Parameter Description